 You may find that some shakes contain corn syrup, added sugar, partially hydrogenated oils, artificial flavors, and even chemical preservatives.
 And while some of them are marketed for weight loss, they contain more added sugar than they do protein.

-RSP Nutrition’s TrueFit shake along with their TrueFit protein powder have a good amount of protein, fat, and carbohydrates.
+RSP Nutrition’s TrueFit shake along with their TrueFit meal replacement powder have a good amount of protein, fat, and carbohydrates.
 There’s also plenty of fiber so you stay fuller longer and maintain your energy throughout the day.
+They also have it available as a plant protein powder to suit a vegan lifestyle!

 Additionally, the shake doesn’t contain any sugars or artificial sweeteners.
 This is great because a lot of people opt for a smoothie when they think of meal replacements, but smoothies tend to be loaded with sugars and artificial ingredients.